 Pag island is easily recognisable due to it’s “moon-like” features, something I also noticed 11 years ago as I took the bus back to the mainland after my partying stint at Zrce Beach.
 It wasn’t until my husband and I took a day trip to Pag last summer where he mentioned why.
 “Those Venetians, they stripped all the trees from Pag to build Venice!”
 Everything explained.

 The beauty of Town Pag is that everything you need to see is within walking distance.
-The Pag Riva is a small harbour that has recently being renovated where you’ll find numerous cafes, restaurants and alleyways that lead to the main square.
+The Pag Riva is a small harbour that has recently been renovated where you’ll find numerous cafes, restaurants and alleyways that lead to the main square.
 Pag Town was designed by Architect and Venetian Sculptor, Juraj Dalmatinac (George the Dalmatian) in 1450 who was the God Father of Renaissance style throughout the Dalmatian coastline.
-Once upon a time Pag Town was surrounded by walls to protect it from invasion.
+Once upon a time, Pag Town was surrounded by walls to protect it from invasion.

 Pag Town Bridge

 Katine Bridge was renovated in 2010 and is a pedestrian bridge that is only 30m in length that connects Town Pag to Prosika.
 It is a modern replica of the old Venetian bridge built in 1737.

 Town Pag main square

 As you head towards Town Pag from Katine Bridge, you’ll notice a wide street that will lead you to the main square.
 This main square, like most main squares in Croatia, still operate as community gathering grounds for local events.
 Here you’ll also find The Church of the Assumption of the Blessed Virgin Mary, Rector’s Palace and a cheese and wine restaurant to sample the finest local cheese, Pag Cheese.

 Halfway down the path that will lead you to the main square, you’ll also come across a store selling all types of Pag Cheese from the local producers.